-The lab of tomorrow is looking for ambitious entrepreneurs, intrapreneurs and experts with strong entrepreneurial spirits, open minds and interdisciplinary expertise.
-Whether you are from a multinational company, a social business, a young start-up or a non-profit organisation, what matters is that you are open to innovation and eager to capture new markets that can make a positive difference in developing countries.
+The lab of tomorrow is looking for ambitious entrepreneurs, intrapreneurs and experts with strong entrepreneurial spirit, open minds and interdisciplinary expertise.
+Whether you are from a multinational company, a social business, a start-up or a non-profit organisation, what matters is that you are open to innovation and eager to capture new market opportunities that can make a positive difference in developing countries.

-Once a challenge is selected and its lab scheduled, we open the application process.
-To participate in the initial innovation workshop, you need to apply on the according challenge site.
+Once we have selected a challenge, we open the application process.
+To participate in the innovation workshop, you need to apply on the according challenge page on our website.
 We will thoroughly evaluate the applications, select the most suitable candidates and send the successful applicants a binding registration form.

-The concept of the workshop requires that all participants be present throughout all three days.
-An absence for even a couple of hours would interfere with the process and negatively affect your working group.
-It is therefore essential for attendees to participate in all sessions on all three days.
+The concept of the workshop requires that all participants are present throughout all workshop days.
+An absence for even a couple of hours would interfere with the design thinking process and negatively affect your working group.
+It is therefore essential for attendees to participate in all workshop days and sessions.

-To select the most suitable participants for an upcoming lab, we review the applications received to see whether the candidates:
+To select the most suitable participants, we review the applications received to see whether the candidates:

 - have the expertise required to solve the challenge